elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 ---

-### What is the difference between Do-While and While Loop?
+### What is the difference between a Do-While and a While Loop?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The do-while loop conditional check is at the end of the loop.
-In a while loop, the condition is at the beginning of the loop.</div><br />
+  <div><strong>Interview Response:</strong> The main difference is that a do-while loop executes its body at least once before checking the condition.
+A While loop, on the other hand, only executes its loop body if the loop condition is initially true.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>